satishlokkoju/deepview/docs/introspectors/data_introspection/dataset_report.rst

 - :ref:`DimensionReduction (data projection) <dimension_reduction>`

-To explore the dataset in an interactive UI, the Dataset Report results can be fed directly into `Symphony <https://github.com/apple/ml-symphony>`_, a research platform for creating interactive data science components that allows for filtering, sorting, and exporting data samples.
+To explore the dataset in an interactive UI, the Dataset Report results can be fed directly into `Canvas Framework <https://github.com/satishlokkoju/deepview>`_, a vsiualization platform for creating interactive data science components that allows for filtering, sorting, and exporting data samples.

 For motivation behind the Dataset Report, see :ref:`Description` below.